Pederasty in ancient Greece: Political expression

-Transgressions of the customs pertaining to the proper expression of homosexuality within the bounds of pederaistia could be used to damage the reputation of a public figure.
 In his speech "Against Timarchus" in 346 BC, the Athenian politician Aeschines argues against further allowing Timarchus, an experienced middle-aged politician, certain political rights, as Attic law prohibited anyone who had prostituted himself from exercising those rights and Timarchus was known to have spent his adolescence as the sexual partner of a series of wealthy men in order to obtain money.
 Such a law existed because it was believed that anyone who had sold their own body would not hesitate to sell the interests of the city-state.
 Aeschines won his case, and Timarchus was sentenced to atimia (disenfranchisement and civic disempowerment).

 By contrast, as expressed in Pausanias' speech in Plato's Symposium, pederastic love was said to be favorable to democracy and feared by tyrants, because the bond between the erastês and erômenos was stronger than that of obedience to a despotic ruler.
 Athenaeus states that "Hieronymus the Aristotelian says that love with boys was fashionable because several tyrannies had been overturned by young men in their prime, joined together as comrades in mutual sympathy".
 He gives as examples of such pederastic couples the Athenians Harmodius and Aristogeiton, who were credited (perhaps symbolically) with the overthrow of the tyrant Hippias and the establishment of democracy, and also Chariton and Melanippus.
 Others, such as Aristotle, claimed that the Cretan lawgivers encouraged pederasty as a means of population control, by directing love and sexual desire into non-procreative channels:

 and the lawgiver has devised many wise measures to secure the benefit of moderation at table, and the segregation of the women in order that they may not bear many children, for which purpose he instituted association with the male sex.

 Philosophical expression

-Phaedrus in Plato's Symposium remarks:

-For I know not any greater blessing to a young man who is beginning in life than a virtuous lover, or to a lover than a beloved youth.
-For the principle, I say, neither kindred, nor honor, nor wealth, nor any motive is able to implant so well as love.
-Of what am I speaking?
-Of the sense of honor and dishonor, without which neither states nor individuals ever do any good or great work… And if there were only some way of contriving that a state or an army should be made up of lovers and their loves, they would be the very best governors of their own city, abstaining from all dishonor and emulating one another in honor; and it is scarcely an exaggeration to say that when fighting at each other's side, although a mere handful, they would overcome the world.
+The speaker Socrates in the platonoc dialogues and Xenophonic dialogues presents a chaste, non sexual pederastic relationship as the ideal.
+According to Dover, Both Xenophon and Plato presents Socrates as against homosexual copulation and instead advocated platonic relationships.

 In Laws, Plato takes a much more austere stance to homosexuality than in previous works, stating: